Aktuelle Forschungsprojekte

 Projektbeschrieb.pdf (PDF, 87KB)

-Also see the call for residency by the mLAB on UN/HEALTHY GROUNDS
+Further, see call for mLAB-residency for research-art collaboration on UN/HEALTHY GROUNDS

 2018 - 2020